CircuitVerse/Interactive-Book/docs/gates.md

 ## OR gate

-The OR gate has two inputs and one output.
-If at least one of the inputs is 1, then the output will be 1.
-If neither input is 1, the output will be 0.
+The OR gate is a logical gate which consists of two inputs and an output. the output will be 1 if either of the inputs is 1.
+If both the inputs are 0, then the output will be 0.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|